SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 We'll use recursion and pattern matching to avoid the need to perform 💸 💸 💸 expensive nested iterations 💸 💸 💸.
 Keep reading to find out how!

-## Attempt 2: Pattern Matching, Recursion and Guard Clauses
+## Attempt 2: Pattern Matching and Recursion
 Once I recognized the time complexity of the "lots of iterating" approach, I knew I needed to cut down on iterations.
 Luckily, Elixir provides us a way to pull elements from a list without iterating over that list--pattern matching.

 ## Efficient Code with Pattern Matching
-First, let's walk through how Elixir's pattern matching can be applied to list elements such that we can compare all the items in our list _without_ iterating.
+First, let's walk through how Elixir's pattern matching can be applied to list elements such that we can perform our "check if sum is `2020`" statement against _all_ of the list elements,  _without_ iterating.
 This will give us the ability to solve our Advent of Code problem with code that is not overly time-complex.

 ### Pattern Matching List Elements: The Concept